Fun Sound Activities for Kids Aged 5-12: Safe and Educational Play at Home (2025 Update)

 How to Do It:

-1. Tie the string to the handle of the spoon.
+1. Tie the string around the handle of the spoon.

-The vibrations from the spoon travel up the string and into your child’s ears, where they are amplified.
-This activity demonstrates how sound waves travel and how different materials affect the way we hear sound.
+The vibrations travel from the spoon up through the string and into your ears.
+This activity shows that sound waves can travel through solids, not just air.

 Final Thoughts